OP-9/Spotify_Personal_Stats_Visualization/README.md

 image source: https://developer.spotify.com/documentation/design#using-our-logo

-I have written the code such that it can be reused with occasional minor changes.
+I have written the code such that it can be reused with minor modifications.
 I will update it at a later point to make it completely reusable.

 Currently, this notebook does the following: